-In terms of the layout and the potential impact on the above features, there are three turbines located within the areas of CBA 1, which would have a footprint of less than 5 ha within the CBA 1.
-The turbines within the CBA 1 are largely associated with areas of Upper Karoo Hardeveld or higher-lying ground associated with the dominant ridges of the site.
-The remainder of the development footprint is located within the area of CBA 2.
-Since the actual biodiversity features present in this area have been mapped at a fine scale and avoided by the layout, the impact would be within low sensitivity areas of the CBA 2.
-As a result, the presence of turbines in this area is not likely to significantly impact the underlying biodiversity features of the affected CBA 2 to a significant degree.
-The representation of the Eastern Upper Karoo vegetation type within the CBA 2 would not be a significant issue as this is an extensive vegetation type that has been little impacted by transformation.
-As a result, the areas within the CBA 2 are not considered of especially high value and would have low irreplaceability.
-There are no FEPA priority subcatchments within the site.
+In terms of the layout and the potential impact on the above features, there is a single turbine located within the CBA along the Soutpoort River and four turbines located in the CBA in the north of the site.
+The turbine along the Soutpoort River is adjacent to the existing access road through this area, with the result that the additional extent of habitat loss associated with the turbine is low and is considered acceptable.
+In the north of the site, the four turbines in the CBA 1 are not likely to significantly impact the underlying biodiversity features to a significant degree.
+The representation of the Eastern Upper Karoo within the CBA would not be a significant issue as this is an extensive vegetation type that has been little impacted by transformation.
+As a result, the areas within the CBA are not considered of especially high value and would have low irreplaceability.
+In terms of the other features, there are no significant populations of threatened species observed in the affected area and any natural wetlands present would be avoided by the development.